RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           - With that conclusion, the onus is cast upon the bank to show that the transaction was "in point of fact fair, just, and reasonable"
     - SPECIAL DISADVANTAGE
       - Blomley v Ryan (1956) 99 CLR 362
-        - ‘The circumstances adversely affecting a party, which may induce a court of equity either to refuse its aid or to set a transaction aside, are of great variety and can hardly be satisfactorily classified.
+        - 'The circumstances adversely affecting a party, which may induce a court of equity either to refuse its aid or to set a transaction aside, are of great variety and can hardly be satisfactorily classified.
           - Among them are poverty or need of any kind, sickness, age, sex, infirmity of body or mind, drunkenness, illiteracy or lack of education, lack of assistance or explanation where assistance or explanation is necessary.
-        - The common characteristic seems to be that they have the effect of placing one party at a serious disadvantage vis-a-vis the other.’
+        - The common characteristic seems to be that they have the effect of placing one party at a serious disadvantage vis-a-vis the other.'
 (405, Fullagar J)
       - Australian Competition and Consumer Commission (ACCC) v Samton Holdings Pty Ltd (2002) 117 FCR 301
         - [48] Under the rubric of unconscionable conduct, equity will:
           - (i) Set aside a contract or disposition resulting from the knowing exploitation by one party of the special disadvantage of another.